The longest 0% balance transfer credit cards

 **0% on all balance transfers made within the first three months of account opening

-Barclaycard currently offers the longest 0% balance transfer period of up to 28 months and comes with a 3.45% fee.
+Barclaycard and HSBC currently offer the longest 0% balance transfer period of up to 30 months and come with a 24.9% interest rate thereafter.
+However, Barclaycard has a slightly lower fee of 3.45%.

 It’s vital to stress that you might not get the full 0% interest-free period advertised or you could get a higher interest rate for some of the above cards.